MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 > [!IMPORTANT]
 > Static elements are activated by default when added to the window.
 On the contrary, interactive elements need to be activated manually.

-To do so, we can add the following line of code:
+To do so, we can finally add the following line of code:

 ```csharp
 Window.ActivateElement(prompt);